 You can reduce the bite of free shipping and create an incentive for sales by offering it on orders over a certain amount.
 Test free shipping offers at different order levels to find the sweet spot that leads to the greatest conversion with the lowest cost.

 Of course, free shipping isn’t free.
 Once you figure out your free shipping tipping point, add the extra cost to your prices.
 Your customers will pay a little more but will have the advantage of knowing the true costs of your products before they add them to their shopping carts.
 You will gain their confidence because they won’t have any nasty surprises during checkout.

 Make sure your customers understand the terms of your free shipping offer by including a prominent free shipping banner on your site.

 Another view: it is okay to charge for shipping

 Some e-commerce businesses just aren’t structured to offer free shipping.
 Maybe your products are heavy or bulky.
 Perhaps you ship a lot of products overseas.
 Transparency and good communication can keep shipping costs from sending your customers fleeing from their shopping carts.

-No one expects you to ship a mini fridge or a standing desk for free.
-Your customers in Burkina Faso and Turkmenistan know that they will have to pay for shipping from the U.S. Include a shipping cost calculator feature on your products pages, so shoppers can assess the full cost before they commit to a shopping cart.
+No one expects you to ship a mini-fridge or a standing desk for free.
+Your customers in Burkina Faso and Turkmenistan know that they will have to pay for shipping from the U.S. Include a shipping cost calculator feature on your product pages, so shoppers can assess the full cost before they commit to a shopping cart.